Published on October 17th, 2019 | by Ruben0

 Mouth: very fresh, with a smooth texture and fairly high acidity adding juiciness to the whole.
 After the initial lemony attack I find walnuts and hazelnuts, soft Mediterranean herbs and traces of old oak.
 Some caramel and tobacco again.
 Lengthy finish, highly sapid with some spicy touches.

 Availability: around € 75 for a 50 cl bottle.
-Quite hard to find abroad.
+Quite hard to find abroad, try Lavinia for instance.

 Summary: A terrific wine.
 Very juicy, with a fairly high acidity but not the astringency that you sometimes get in really old Amontillado.
 Stunning complexity.
 Serious sherry lovers should have this on their bucket list.